 On our front page, we have drip-fed some of our more lasting obsessions in serialised form.
 For those with the stomach for it, we offer them here as bumper single helpings.

-Reconvening the Committee : In early 2014, we challenged accepted wisdom in the genesis of the Jaguar XJ-S.
+Reconvening the Committee : Branded a committee design from the outset, we challenge received wisdom in the stylistic genesis of the Jaguar XJ-S.

-History Repeating – (XJ40 : 1972-1980) : Driven to Write’s largest undertaking: an ambitious examination of the development and subsequent career of Jaguar’s most ambitious 1986 XJ saloon.
-(In two parts)
+History Repeating : Driven to Write’s lengthy examination of the development and subsequent career of Jaguar’s 1986 XJ saloon.

 First of Its Kind : Last of Its Kind : The W126 S-Class was not only a monument of automotive evolution, but a metaphor for a turbulent period of latter-day German history.
 Driven to Write plots its course.